I'm going to bet it's an April Fool's joke.

 But anything these two do together has been amazing, and you can make a strong argument that they're the best breweries in Iowa right now.

-Being able to get Barn Town within a 15 minute radius all the time would be amazing.
+Being able to get Pulpit Rock within a 15 minute radius all the time would be amazing.